twinfoundation/framework/CONTRIBUTING.md

 - When creating a branch for a fix use the format e.g. `fix/my-fix`
 - When creating a branch for a chore e.g. dependency update use the format e.g. `chore/my-chore`

+## Commit Naming

+All commits messages should be of the format `prefix: <message>`.
+The prefixes should be one of the following:

+- build:
+- chore:
+- ci:
+- docs:
+- feat:
+- fix:
+- perf:
+- refactor:
+- revert:
+- style:
+- test:

+e.g. `fix: endless loop in data lookup`

 ## Publishing Production

 To publish a `production` version of a package you should perform the following steps: